Colorectal Cancer (Colon Cancer)

 beverages a day can also increase the risk of colon cancer by

-Unfortunately, colon cancer is often painless so many people who have colorectal cancer are not aware that they have it.
+Unfortunately, colon cancer is often painless so many people are unaware that they have it.
 Signs and symptoms depend on how advanced the cancer is

 and whether it has spread to other areas, such as the liver or lungs.

-However, a change in your bowel habits (such asconstipation
+However, a change in bowel movements (such asconstipation

 or diarrhea) or a change in the caliber of your bowel movements (more